tildearrow/furnace/doc/7-systems/pcspkr.md

 - **iPod .tone alarm**: with the iPod _in disk mode,_ drag the export file into the `iPod_Control/Tones` folder.
 - **GRUB_INIT_TUNE**: use with the GRUB bootloader.
-  - into the file `etc/default/grub` add the following line with the text output copied and pasted where `text` is:\
+  - into the file `/etc/default/grub` add the following line with the text output copied and pasted where `text` is:\
     `GRUB_INIT_TUNE="text"`\
-    then run `sudo update-grub2`.
+    then regenerate GRUB config.
-  - **export binary file**: creates a binary file instead of text. in either the GRUB shell or the GRUB config file, use the `play` command followed by the filename of the export.
+  - **export binary file**: creates a binary file instead of text. in either the GRUB shell or the GRUB config file, use the `play` command followed by the exported file's name.

 ## chip config